-What is a business combination?
+What is an ASC 805 business combination?

 ASC 805 defines a business combination as “a transaction or other event in which an acquiring entity obtains control of one or more businesses.”

+Taxable business combinations typically involve acquiring the net assets of the acquired entity rather than its stock.
 The tax attributes of the acquiree, such as net operating losses (NOLs) and tax credit carryovers, do not transfer to the acquirer in an asset acquisition.

 Though the acquired net assets are recorded at fair value for both GAAP and tax purposes, there are often differences in determining the fair value or allocating value between the acquired assets and liabilities under the two systems.
 Deferred taxes are recorded for the differences between the book basis and tax basis of the acquired assets and liabilities.

-A business combination may have other deferred tax consequences due to the expected impact of the acquired business on federal state and foreign tax filings.
+A business combination may have other deferred tax consequences due to the expected impact of the acquired business on federal, state, and foreign tax filings.
 These income tax impacts are recorded to continuing operations rather than through purchase accounting.

 Generally, in a nontaxable business combination, the acquirer purchases the acquiree’s stock.
 Under U.S. tax law, the acquirer has carryover tax basis in the acquired company’s assets after a stock acquisition of a corporate entity.
 Unlike an asset purchase, a stock acquisition does not create tax-deductible goodwill.